 We conduct behavioral research with a variety of primate species living at sites in the US, Europe, and Africa.
-We work with parks, research centers, and sanctuaries to study primates living in naturalistic conditions.
+We work with parks, research centers, and sanctuaries to study primates living in naturalistic and often free-ranging conditions.
 This allows us to understand how primates’ cognitive skills play out in socially and ecologically-rich contexts.
 We use a variety of methods to assess primates’ cognitive skills, including active choice measures in which animals choose between different options, and looking time measures where we index animals’ interests or expectations by measuring how long they look at different objects or events.

 Population: ~1500 rhesus macaques (Macaca mulatta)